What Is a Staph Infection of the Skin?

 This type of infection is very common in the general population -- and more common and more severe in people with weak immune systems.
 People who have diabetes or weakened immunity are particularly prone to developing cellulitis.

 Staph cellulitis usually begins as a small area of tenderness, swelling, and redness.
 Sometimes it begins with an open sore.
-Other times, there is no break in the skin at all -- and it's anyone's guess where the bacteria came from.
+Other times, there is no obvious break in the skin at all.

 The signs of cellulitis are those of any inflammation -- redness, warmth, swelling, and pain.
 Any skin sore or ulcer that has these signs may be developing cellulitis.
 If the staph infection spreads, the person may develop a fever, sometimes with chills and sweats, as well as swelling in the area.